 We welcome you to our campground!

 Not only the surroundings are green, the campsite itself also becomes greener and greener in terms of sustainability.
-The sun provides us with electricity and hot water for your shower.
+The sun provides us with electricity and hot water for your shower and the toilets are flushed with rainwater.
 The machinery we use for maintenance also runs on this solar generated electricity where possible.

 Camping Ketjil is situated in the midst of the dunes of the island of Voorne.
 This ancient landscape has a rich history of cultivation.
 Original homesteads from the early 20th century and their small surrounding farm lands still reside within the dune ecosystem, bordered by large protected nature areas.
 The diverse environment is very suitable to explore on foot or bicycle.
 The North Sea and the lakes around Oostvoorne and Brielle are close for those fond of beach and water sports.
 Read more about the area .